Battleship Movie Review

 Before driving to the theater, I read a review headline that read, "Big, dumb, and loud".
 Whoever wrote that must be big on dumb.
 This movie is big, fun, and exciting.
 And, yes, the musical lineup is full-throttle.

 The movie is far from dumb.
-It actually shows addresses some hard issues we have in America: veterans from WWII, Korea, and Vietnam to whom freedom owes a debt.
-And, it the film also touches on injured veterans from recent conflicts in Iraq and Afghanistan.
+It actually shows and addresses some hard issues we have in America: veterans from WWII, Korea, and Vietnam to whom freedom owes a debt.
+And, the film also touches on injured veterans from recent conflicts in Iraq and Afghanistan.

 Okay, enough refuting the silly reviews of dunderheads.

 This movie pours on the fun.
 Wave after wave of warships, gun battles, and big explosions will keep you entertained throughout the entire 2 hours and 11 minutes.

 The USS Missouri pounding through waves, and her massive turrets boasting three 16-inch guns each impresses the eye of the viewer.
 Additionally, views of the task force at sea also impress.
 This is one of the best reasons to see Battleship on the big screen.